stephenh/fakesdb/README.markdown

 Changelog
 =========

+* 2.6.1 - 15 November 2012
+  * Add `<stacktrace>` to error responses (Alex Boisvert)
+  * Build improvements (Alex Boisvert)
+* 2.5 - 6 Oct 2012
+  * Add AmazonSimpleDbStub for in-memory testing of clients using the AWS Java SDK
+  * Switch from sbt to buildr
 * 2.4 - 23 Aug 2011
   * Upgrade to Scala 2.9.0-1 and Jetty 8.0.0.RC0
   * Make new `fakesdb-testing.jar` which has jetty but not scala-library